pawelgalazka/tasksfile/README.md

 ```

-RunJS will require defined transpiler before requiring `tasksfile.js` so you can
+Tasksfile will require defined transpiler before requiring `tasksfile.js` so you can
 use all ES6/ES7 features which are not supported by your node version.